hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 I would say that the main difference between snowshoe and hiking poles is the possibility to add a snow basket to the poles and to expand or shorten the poles while wearing gloves.

-My preference as the best trekking and snowhoeing pole goes towards the MSR Flight.
+My preference as the best trekking and snowshoeing pole goes towards the MSR Flight.